kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 	-	The predicted vapour pressure at 480 °F is 36.68 kPa :math:`\pm 11.37`, or within the range [31.0 to 42.4] with 95% confidence, very similar to the prediction interval from question 2.

-	Code added from question 2 to complete this question:

 	.. literalinclude:: code/distillation-column-questions.R
 		:language: s